smat-dev/jinni/README.md

 *   **Efficient Context Gathering:** Reads and concatenates relevant project files in one operation.
 *   **Intelligent Filtering (Gitignore-Style Inclusion):**
     *   Uses a system based on `.gitignore` syntax (`pathspec` library's `gitwildmatch`).
+    *   Automatically loads `.gitignore` files from the project root downward.
+These exclusions can be overridden by rules in `.contextfiles`.
     *   Supports hierarchical configuration using `.contextfiles` placed within your project directories.
 Rules are applied dynamically based on the file/directory being processed.
     *   **Matching Behavior:** Patterns match against the path relative to the **target directory** being processed (or the project root if no specific target is given).
 For example, if targeting `src/`, a rule `!app.py` in `src/.contextfiles` will match `app.py`.
 Output paths remain relative to the original project root.
     *   **Overrides:** Supports `--overrides` (CLI) or `rules` (MCP) to use a specific set of rules exclusively.
 When overrides are active, both built-in default rules and any `.contextfiles` are ignored.
 Path matching for overrides is still relative to the target directory.